hpelletier/SoftwareDesign/hw6/README.txt

 Download:  pygame, timidity (for sound card issues)

 Make sure to keep all sound files in the same folder as the game file.

+Fishy is the main game (play this normally).
+Demonic_Fishy is an alternate version, with a slightly messed up win state (play if you dare).

 Game Description: